paezha/Reproductive-Rate-and-Density-US-Reanalyzed/README.md

-different variable transformation does not lend support to the thesis that higher density is *always* associated with a greater risk of spread of the virus \[in Wong and Li’s words, “‘Density is destiny’ is probably an overstatement”; (2020)\].
-At the same time, the results presented here also stand in contrast to the findings of Hamidi et al., who found that higher density was either not significantly associated with the rate of the virus in a cross-sectional study (Hamidi, Sabouri, and Ewing 2020), or was negatively associated with it in a longitudinal setting
-\[Hamidi, Ewing, and Sabouri (2020).
+different variable transformation does not lend support to the thesis that higher density is *always* associated with a greater risk of spread of the virus \[in Wong and Li’s words, “‘Density is destiny’ is probably an overstatement”; -Wong and Li (2020)\].
+At the same time, the results presented here also stand in contrast to the findings of Hamidi et al., who found that higher density was either not significantly associated with the rate of the virus in a cross-sectional study (Hamidi, Sabouri, and Ewing 2020), or was negatively associated with it in a longitudinal setting \[Hamidi, Ewing, and Sabouri (2020).
 In this sense, the conclusion that density does not aggravate the pandemic may have been somewhat premature; instead, reanalysis of the data of SWN suggests that Fielding-Miller et al. (2020) might be onto something with respect to the difference between rural and urban counties.
 More generally, there is no doubt that in population-level studies density is indicative of